karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/BMenu/LightKitAdminBMenuHost/prepareBaseMenu.md

 Injects the base menu structure in the given menu.

-See the [conception notes](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/pages/conception-notes.md) for more details.
+See the [bmenu conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md) for more details.